logicmagix/tide42/README.md

 - chmod +x install.sh
 - ./install.com
 - All alias logic is handled by install.sh so that --update remains functional.
 Simply run xtide86 --update from anywhere and use either xtide86 or tide42 to launch.
-- Added global `set noswapfile` to prevent swap creation on startup
-- Re-enabled swapfile only for non-NERDTree buffers via BufWinEnter autocmd
-- Eliminated rare `.swp` file generation in terminal sessions
-- Optional: silently delete swapfiles via SwapExists to suppress flash warnings
-- If you have not already done so, please run git pull within your repo directory, or simply re clone to update to the new stable release 1.2.0.
-Going forward, the method of updating will be to simply use the flag --update

 **Version:** `v1.2.0`
 >**New in v1.2.0:** - Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.